dishonesthips/slackdblog/README.md

 * 🙉 single value push front -- we could treat only the very first reply in the thread as the value
 * 🐒 single value push back -- we could treat only the most recent reply in the thread as the value

 Those emojis aren't just for fun.
 We'll also need a way to store metadata with the keys to identify how to grab the coresponding values.
 For that, let's simply place the emojis after the key.
-And we aren't limited to just one emoji, we can have as much metadata as we want.
+And why limit ourselves to just one emoji, we can have as much metadata as we want.
 SlackDB v0.1.0 supports constant, 🚯, and undeletable, ⚓, keys.

 <img src="key_example.png" width="360">